- Windows 10 Creators Update brings a bevy of new features and improvements, such as the Cloud-Delivered Protection for Windows Defender.

 1. Disable them from Task Manager

-- Right-click on the taskbar to open the Task Manager.
+- To turn off Cloud-delivered protection is off managed by your administrator, right-click on the taskbar to open the Task Manager.

 - Go to the Start-up tab – locate these two features.

 Because these features start once your computer is up and running, you should be able to find them in the StartUp tab from Task Manager.

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.